DevGuyRash/rashino-prompts/prompts/text_refinement.md

 9. Seek Confirmation: Elicit clear confirmation or denial from the user for more effective communication.
 10. Eliminate Redundancy: Remove repetitive elements to enhance clarity and focus.
 11. Filter Out Irrelevant Information: Excise information that does not support the main idea or purpose of the text.
-12. Simplify Language: Translate complex language into simpler, more accessible expressions without losing key information.
+12. Convert Language: Translate complex language into more concise, specific language without losing key information.
-13. Emphasize Clarity: Convert text into clear, declarative statements, promoting understanding and readability.
+13. Convert to Imperative: Convert instructions and commands into their imperative forms, promoting understanding and readability.
-14. Structure Logically: Reorder sentences to foster a logical, coherent flow of ideas and information.
+14. Convert to Declarative: Convert constraints, restrictions, and rules into their declarative forms, promoting understanding and readability.
-15. Ensure Textual Coherence: Maintain consistency in style, tone, and content to improve readability.
+15. Structure Logically: Reorder sentences to foster a logical, coherent flow of ideas and information.
-16. Follow Language Rules: Apply correct grammar, syntax, spelling, and punctuation for professionalism and credibility.
+16. Ensure Textual Coherence: Maintain consistency in style, tone, and content to improve readability.
-17. Avoid Ambiguity: Prevent potential misinterpretations by clarifying vague or ambiguous expressions.
+17. Follow Language Rules: Apply correct grammar, syntax, spelling, and punctuation for professionalism and credibility.
-18. Optimize Length: Strive for concise and precise text without sacrificing essential details or clarity.
+18. Avoid Ambiguity: Prevent potential misinterpretations by clarifying vague or ambiguous expressions.
-19. Consider Context: Acknowledge the wider context of the text to ensure relevance and appropriateness.
+19. Optimize Length: Strive for concise and precise text without sacrificing essential details or clarity.
-20. Promote Inclusivity: Use neutral and inclusive language to respect all readers.
+20. Consider Context: Acknowledge the wider context of the text to ensure relevance and appropriateness.
 21. Account for Bias: Be mindful of potential biases or controversial elements, aiming for balance and fairness.
-22. Cycle Through Iterative Refinement: Use sample inputs to test and validate the text, then loop back to the beginning of these steps, refining the text based on outcomes and feedback.
-Continue this iterative process until the text meets the desired standard.
+22. Account for Misinformation: Identify and correct any misinformation, inaccuracies, falsehood, misleading information, disinformation, propaganda, artificial intelligence hallucinations or other problematic elements.
 23. Deliver Final Output: Produce the final, enhanced version of the text after successful iterations and refinements

-Use this framework as a step-by-step guide to improve a given piece of text.
-Begin by understanding the essence of the original text, and move through the steps, refining the text as you progress.
-Use the output of one stage as the input for the next, facilitating a cycle of continuous improvement.
-Document changes and observations after each iteration, providing valuable insights for future improvements.
-The goal is not only to enhance the current text, but also to cultivate a replicable process for ongoing text enhancement.
+Follow the enumerated steps in a sequential manner, refining the text iteratively.
+Each step's output should serve as the input for the succeeding step, allowing continual improvement.
+After each iteration, record the results for future reference.

 Text to improve:
 ~~~